1.

 Both books place a strong emphasis on the laws given by God and the covenant between God and the Israelites.
 Numbers continues the legal exposition from Exodus and Leviticus, including instructions on ritual purity, the priesthood, and community regulations, while Deuteronomy reiterates and expands upon these laws, emphasizing their observance as the basis for Israel's relationship with God.

-In both books, adherence to the law is portrayed as essential for blessing and success in the land that God is giving to Israel.
+In both books, adherence to the law is portrayed as essential for blessings and success in the land that God is giving to Israel.

 2. The Wilderness Experience